-I would like to dedicate this post to Hayley from The Domestic Rebel and Sarah from The CandiQuik blog.
-Thanks to those two ladies, I was introduced to Torchy’s Tacos in Austin, Texas.
+I would like to dedicate this post to Hayley from The Domestic Rebel .
+Thanks to Hayley, I was introduced to Torchy’s Tacos in Austin, Texas.
 Besides having some amazing tacos, they also have deep-fried cookie dough.
 Having a limited experience will deep-fried desserts, I was overcome with joy as I bit into the soft chocolaty center.
 Their deep-fried cookie dough was crisp on the outside and soft in the middle with melted chocolate chips.
-I set out to recreate this deep fried deliciousness at home.
+I set out to recreate this deep-fried deliciousness at home.

 I made my dough just before I was ready to deep fry.
-At first I thought it would be better to deep fry when the dough was cold, however, the dough gets a little too dry.
-Plus, you also want the centers to heat up and the chocolate to melt; therefore I think it’s best to make the dough just before you are ready.
+At first I thought it would be better to deep fry when the dough was cold, however the dough gets too dry.
+Plus you want the centers to heat up and the chocolate to melt; therefore I think it’s best to make the dough just before you are ready.

 - 3–4 C Vegetable oil for frying